Resources

 Cumin (Ayurvedic medicine): Uses, side effects and more

-Cumin is a popular spice that has been used throughout history for both culinary and medicinal purposes, and can refer to either the herb itself, or the seeds commonly used in cooking.
-It is a flavourful and versatile ingredient that has a range of potential health benefits.
-Read on to know more about Cumin (CMN) as ayurvedic medicine.
+Cumin is a popular spice that has been used throughout history for both culinary and medicinal purposes.
+It can refer to the herb or the seeds commonly used in cooking.
+It is a flavourful and versatile ingredient with various potential health benefits.
+Read on to learn more about Cumin as ayurvedic medicine.

 cumin